Digital Media City: History

 In 1996, Seoul began to launch stabilization projects to withhold further industrial developments and build facilities to prevent the environmental contamination caused by the landfill zone.
 The stabilization projects included reinforcing the inclines of the landfill that were on the verge of collapsing, minimizing the sludge from the trash and collecting harmful gases.
 The gas accumulated in the process was utilized as the heat energy necessary for heating nearby facilities of the Seoul World Cup Stadium and the Sangam housing development area.

 The re-engineered region was first designated a housing development zone in March 1997.
 A "New Seoul Town Development" project was announced when Goh Kun became the mayor of Seoul in July 1998.
 In August of the same year, the general planning for New Seoul Town project began to take form.
 Based on this, a master plan was established for the Millennium City (Sangam New Millennium Town).
 Along with drawing up a city plan to turn the Sangam region into a secondary center of Seoul, a subsequent plan was drafted to build a gateway town that embodies both information and ecology.
 The plan has since been carried out in concrete, and encompasses separate projects such as the World Cup Park, an environmentally friendly housing complex and the Digital Media City.

 The Digital Media City is part of the larger Millennium City project in the Sangam-dong district of Seoul, 4 miles (7 km) from the central business district.
 Millennium City, conceived as a new town center, also encompasses the World Cup Soccer Park, a major transportation hub, and the restored Nanji-do landfill.

 The project's initial funding from the Seoul Metropolitan Government is being used to leverage the involvement of private technology partners and developers.
 The project was planned by the metropolitan government with the assistance of the Seoul Development Institute (SDI), a public think tank established by the City of Seoul, and is being implemented by the development arm of the City government.

 The Seoul Metropolitan Government provided the IT broadband and wireless networks that serve the area, constructed the infrastructure, and provided tax incentives and favorably-priced land for the most desirable tenants.
 These "magnet" tenants will attract other firms to the area, because of their business relationships or because their presence brands the area as a prestige location.
 The Korean national government has located several key IT and cultural agencies within the Digital Media City.

+Notable landmarks and buildings

+The area is home to the filming studios and sets of most major broadcasting companies.